JonathanHelianthicusDoe/shticker_book_unwritten/README.md

 2. Use `accounts` to list all saved accounts.
 3. Use `accounts forget` for each individual account that has an associated password.

-The above three steps may also be accomplished by manually editing your config file.

 ## Panicking